benshanahan1/audiolux2/README.md

-# audiolux2
+# Audiolux 2
-Audiolux 2 GitHub repo.
+Audiolux is a realtime frequency analyzer.
+This repo contains the code that runs on its Teensy 3.2 microcontroller.